 3. Access to the pen drive is restricted via Windows local group policy: Windows local group policy is a feature of the operating system that allows you to control certain parameters.
 There is a possibility that the write or read permissions of the flash drive have been restricted and this makes the device inaccessible.
 For this reason, it is important to grant read and write permissions to external devices through this utility.

-4. The pen drive’s file system is corrupted: As I mentioned earlier, file system data corruption can cause the device to be inaccessible.
-Earlier I talked about the possibility that this error is generated by a sudden disconnection and even by not having a sufficient power supply; however, it is important to remember that data corruption can also be generated by the intervention of a virus / malware.
+4. The pen drive's file system is corrupted: As I mentioned earlier, file system data corruption can cause the device to be inaccessible.
+Earlier I talked about the possibility that this error is generated by a sudden disconnection and even by not having a sufficient power supply; however, it is important to remember that data corruption can also be generated by the intervention of a virus/malware.
 To determine if this is the case, it is advisable to carry out a scanning process with an antivirus or if you do not have one, you can use Windows defender to carry out this process.

-5. The pen drive is conflicting with certain application: Sometimes, applications installed on Windows may interfere with the operation of Windows, this may be because one or more applications have permissions to manage certain functions of the operating system and this in turn can trigger all kinds of problems.
-For example, there are applications that intend to customize, sort, filter, optimize space, encrypt or even add additional search functions for USB drives and if these applications fail due to an outdated or incompatible version, this could be the reason why the error “Access denied” appears.
+5. The pen drive is conflicting with the certain application: Sometimes, applications installed on Windows may interfere with the operation of Windows, this may be because one or more applications have permissions to manage certain functions of the operating system and this, in turn, can trigger all kinds of problems.
+For example, there are applications that intend to customize, sort, filter, optimize space, encrypt or even add additional search functions for USB drives and if these applications fail due to an outdated or incompatible version, this could be the reason why the error "Access denied" appears.

 Now that you know the possible causes of the problem, it is time to solve it.
 If you consider that you know the origin of the problem based on the information that I gave you previously, you can choose the specific method that is useful to you, however, if you have not yet managed to identify the cause of the problem, you can try the following methods one by one.

 Method 1.
-Adjust Windows local group policy to access usb drive: Sometimes, to avoid malware or virus attacks in work environments, the computers operating system may have been previously configured to deny the read or write permissions of external devices, if you consider that this may be the reason for the problem, you can change this setting through the "Local Group Policy Editor".
+Adjust Windows local group policy to access USB drive: Sometimes, to avoid malware or virus attacks in work environments, the computers operating system may have been previously configured to deny the read or write permissions of external devices, if you consider that this may be the reason for the problem, you can change this setting through the "Local Group Policy Editor".
 Below I will show you how to do it.

 Step 1: Open Local Group Policy Editor